siddu1998/colorizer-lidar-integration/README.md

 ![Image of Yaktocat](https://github.com/siddu1998/colorizer-lidar-integration/blob/master/images/user_click.PNG)

-The lasso analysis allows user to draw over certain points they are intrested to study, this allows us to study the behaviour and trends of retrointensity based on age, color and region
+The lasso analysis allows user to draw over certain points they are interested to study, this allows us to study the behaviour and trends of retrointensity based on age, color and region

 ![Image of Yaktocat](https://github.com/siddu1998/colorizer-lidar-integration/blob/master/images/draw.PNG)